Falco90/p2p-agent/README.md

 Each agent is:
 - an independent Spring Boot application instance
 - connected to its own AXL node (p2p messaging)
-- identified via an ENS subdomain
+- identified via an ENS subdomain on Ethereum Sepolia
 - capable of reasoning via an LLM (LangChain4j)

 ---